Bing Crosby: Television

 The Fireside Theater (1950) was his first television production.
 The series of 26-minute shows was filmed at Hal Roach Studios rather than performed live on the air.
 The "telefilms" were syndicated to individual television stations.
-He was a frequent guest on the musical variety shows of the 1950s and 1960s, appearing on various variety shows as well as numerous late-night talk shows and his own highly rated specials.
+Crosby was a frequent guest on the musical variety shows of the 1950s and 1960s, appearing on various variety shows as well as numerous late-night talk shows and his own highly rated specials.
 Bob Hope memorably devoted one of his monthly NBC specials to his long intermittent partnership with Crosby titled "On the Road With Bing".
 Crosby was associated with ABC's The Hollywood Palace as the show's first and most frequent guest host and appeared annually on its Christmas edition with his wife Kathryn and his younger children, and continued after The Hollywood Palace was eventually canceled.
-In the early 1970s, he made two late appearances on the Flip Wilson Show, singing duets with the comedian.
+In the early 1970s, Crosby made two late appearances on the Flip Wilson Show, singing duets with the comedian.
 His last TV appearance was a Christmas special, Merrie Olde Christmas, taped in London in September 1977 and aired weeks after his death.
-It was on this special that he recorded a duet of "The Little Drummer Boy" and "Peace on Earth" with rock musician David Bowie.
-Their duet was released in 1982 as a single 45-rpm record and reached No. 3 in the UK singles charts.
+It was on this special that Crosby recorded a duet of "The Little Drummer Boy" and "Peace on Earth" with rock musician David Bowie.
+Their duet was released in 1982 as a single 45 rpm record and reached No. 3 in the UK singles charts.
 It has since become a staple of holiday radio and the final popular hit of Crosby's career.
 At the end of the 20th century, TV Guide listed the Crosby-Bowie duet one of the 25 most memorable musical moments of 20th-century television.

 Bing Crosby Productions, affiliated with Desilu Studios and later CBS Television Studios, produced a number of television series, including Crosby's own unsuccessful ABC sitcom The Bing Crosby Show in the 1964–1965 season (with co-stars Beverly Garland and Frank McHugh).
 The company produced two ABC medical dramas, Ben Casey (1961–1966) and Breaking Point (1963–1964), the popular Hogan's Heroes (1965–1971) military comedy on CBS, as well as the lesser-known show Slattery's People (1964–1965).